-High or low blood sugars can be harmful to an unborn baby or to an infant who is breastfeeding.
-The risks of the BP system used in this study on an unborn baby are unknown.
-Anyone who is pregnant or breastfeeding cannot be in this study.
+High and low blood sugars can be harmful to an unborn baby or to an infant who is breastfeeding.
+The risks of the BP System in this study on an unborn baby are unknown.
+Anyone who becomes pregnant during the study will have to stop being in the study.
 Urine pregnancy tests are done as part of this study for anyone that is considered to be able to get pregnant.
-For example, anyone who has started having menstrual periods, or is still having menstrual periods, will have pregnancy tests no matter how young or old they are.
+For example, anyone that has started having menstrual periods, or is still having menstrual periods, will have pregnancy tests no matter how young or old they are.
+They will also be asked about how they plan to make sure they do not become pregnant while they are in the study (like if they use birth control).
 The study doctors are required to do this even if someone thinks there is no possibility of pregnancy.

-For minors, the results of a pregnancy test will only be told to the LAR if the minor has given permission by signing an Assent form.
-Minors will be told about the pregnancy tests in the Assent form.
+For minors, the results of a pregnancy test will only be told to the LAR if the minor has verbally given permission.
+Minors will be told about the pregnancy tests in an Assent form.
 If you are not comfortable with any of the following, then you should not allow the minor to participate: